Mandatory Reporters FAQs

 Back to top.

-4. I am a student, and a faculty or staff member reported to the Title IX Coordinator that I am the Complainant in a Title IX related incident.
-Am I obligated to participate in a Title IX investigation?
+4. I am a student, and a faculty or staff member reported to the Title IX Coordinator that I am the Complainant in an investigation under HOP 9.24 related incident.
+Am I obligated to participate in the investigation?

-• No. As a student, you always have the option to request a dismissal of the investigation or be a Reluctant Complainant in the investigation process, which means you do not have to participate in the investigation.
+• No. As a student, you always have the option to request a dismissal of the investigation or to decline to participate in an investigation that may be initiated by EOS.

 • For matters where the Respondent is a student, the Title IX Coordinator will review the dismissal request and determine if the investigation meets the requirements to be dismissed.

-• If the investigation is not dismissed, the Complainant always has the right to be a Reluctant Complainant during the investigation process.
-Without the participation of the Complainant, the university may not have enough information to move forward the investigation or adjudication process.
-Factors that may result in not dismissing the investigation include, but are not limited to:
+• If the investigation is not dismissed, the Complainant always has the right to decline to participate during the investigation process.
+However, without the participation of the Complainant, the university may not have enough information to move forward the investigation or adjudication process.
+Factors that may require EOS to initiate and continue the investigation include, but are not limited to:

 1. The seriousness of the alleged conduct;

-2. Whether the university has received other reports of a Title IX incident committed by
+2. Whether the university has received other reports of an incident committed by

 the alleged Respondent(s);